lidofinance/docs/docs/guides/oracle-operator-manual.md

 3. Launch and sync an [archive](https://ethereum.org/en/developers/docs/nodes-and-clients/#archive-node) Consensus Layer node with API endpoint enabled.
 4. Launch and sync a [Keys API Service](https://github.com/lidofinance/lido-keys-api).
 5. Launch the accounting and ejector modules of Oracle.
-6. [**Optional**] Add alerts to Oracle's prometheus metrics.
+6. [**Optional**] Add alerts to Oracle's Prometheus metrics.
 7. In case of mainnet share your address and intention to join the Oracle set with public.
 You need to publish it on Twitter and also write a message with a twitter link under Onboarding post on [the Research forum](https://research.lido.fi/).
-8. Propose your oracle's ethereum address to Lido Team to vote on your address being added to the Oracle Members.
+8. Propose your Oracle's ethereum address to Lido Team to vote on your address being added to the Oracle Members.

 ## Intro